In this article, we’ll learn how to use Crunchbase API to import Crunchbase data to Google Sheets.

 The data will be imported into Google Sheets in a short while.

-Once the initial connection has been set up, the data can be pulled automatically from Crunchbase into Google Sheets so that we don’t have to repeat the whole process of importing the data.
-You can set a refresh schedule to update the data at regular intervals–hourly, daily, weekly or on certain days.
+Once the initial connection has been set up, the data can be pulled automatically from Crunchbase into Google Sheets so that you don’t have to repeat the whole process of importing the data.
+You can set a refresh schedule to update the data automatically at regular intervals–hourly, daily, weekly or on certain days.

 To make any search query such as searching for firms with, say funding between 50 million USD and 100 million USD, we need to make a post request.
 The query parameters have to entered in JSON.